 If you are interviewing for a telecommuting job, the job description would have said so.
 Asking to work from home implies that you dislike working with others, you do not work well under direct supervision, or you have a difficult schedule to work around.
 Occasionally, employees who have held a position for a long period are allowed to telecommute, but this is not a concession you should ever ask for in a first interview.

 Avoid asking any questions about the company that you could have researched beforehand on the company website.
-These questions demonstrate that you have not done your homework, and imply that you are not truly interested in the position.
+These questions demonstrate that you have not done your homework and imply that you are not truly interested in the position.
+Remember that hiring managers want candidates who are enthusiastic about this specific role and employer—not just any open job.

 When Can I Take Time off for Vacation?